thyrlian/awesome-asus-tinker-board/README.md

 According to the quick start guide (first edition):
 > 1 x Micro USB cable and a **5V/2A** USB power adapter with **LPS** marking

+According to the ASUS Tinker Board official page's FAQ:
+> Tinker Board supports **5V/1~2.5A** power input, but since the SoC’s performance is high, if the connected peripheral required huge power demand from the board, it might cause the power supply issue.
+Thus we strongly recommended to use the AC adaptor with **5V/2~2.5A** power rating, plus **LPS** marking.